GreeneMason/cs_330/README.md

 ## Structure
 First thoughts;
--Use SportsBERT from Google
+- Use SportsBERT from Google
--Take the summary from SportsBERT and feed it with fighter stats to XGBoost or LightGBM -Engineer features to account for winstreaks, fight camp lenght, fight camp location
+- Take the summary from SportsBERT and feed it with fighter stats to XGBoost or LightGBM
+- Engineer features to account for winstreaks, fight camp lenght, fight camp location